Employment and employee benefits in Hong Kong: overview

 Employees continuously employed for at least 18 hours in each of four consecutive weeks are entitled to at least one rest day per week.
 This is in addition to annual leave and statutory holidays (see Question 11).

-Minimum holiday entitlement
+Minimum paid holiday entitlement

-The EO prescribes certain minimum holiday entitlements.
+The Employment Ordinance (EO) prescribes certain minimum holiday entitlements.

 Illness and injury of employees

 Employees are entitled to 80% of their average daily wages (as calculated over the previous 12 months), provided that they are off sick for four consecutive days and have accrued enough sick days to cover the period in question.
 Special rules apply to women who are pregnant or who have recently given birth.
 An employee who is on paid sick leave cannot be lawfully dismissed except in very limited circumstances.

 The Employment Ordinance provides that employees that are employed continuously accumulate sick leave in the form of a sickness allowance at the rate of two paid sick days per month during the first year of employment and four paid sick days each month thereafter.
 The maximum sickness allowance that can be accumulated is 120 days.

 If an employee is absent on account of illness or injury (other than due to a workplace accident) and does not qualify for a sickness allowance in respect of that day, that sick day may be unpaid.
 There is no maximum number of unpaid sick leave days that an employee can take.

 It is unlawful to dismiss an employee who is absent from work on statutory sick leave.
 However, this prohibition does not apply if the employee is validly dismissed summarily.

 Recovery of sick pay from the government

 Employers are not able to recover any sickness allowance from the government.